 Other Starburst Products

 The original fruit chews aren't vegan but what about their other products?
-The Starburst brand comes in chewy candies, gummies, sorbet and gum.
+The Starburst brand comes in chewy candies and gummies.
 The following is a list of their products and any ingredients derived from animals.

 - Original Mini Fruit Chews - contain confectioner's glaze.